OrchardCMS/OrchardCore/src/docs/reference/modules/Resources/README.md

 3. `bar`

 !!! note
     You do not have to define a name for your script or style unless you want to reference it as a dependency, or declare it as `Inline`.
+Hence why the above inline examples all include a name.

 #### Custom scripts